marcio-diaz/pl-dpn-tool/README.md

 ### Architecture
 <img src="architecture.png" width="650">

-The tool executes fourth steps in order to analize the program:
+The tool executes four steps in order to analize the program:

 1. Parsing of C code.
    This step returns an AST (Abstract Syntax Tree) of the program.